timh1203/algorithmDS/frontEndMasters.md

 - TIPS: the variables `countInner`, `countOuter`, and `countSwap` are only there to be instructive to how many times the algorithm hit it, so if they are confusing you, you can delete them

+- BIG O: Bubble sort is a `quadratic` time complexity
 - **BASIC SORT**
 - we have to run `arr[j-1] > arr[j]` in order to pull the value from the previous j-loop interation up
 - I didn't use this in my code since it's confusing